Skip to main content

 Latency: S3 Streaming has approximately 5-minute latency from event collection to file availability in S3.

 Bucket Prefix: Use a bucket prefix (e.g., permutive/) to organize Permutive data separately from other data in your bucket.
-The prefix should NOT include a leading / or the bucket name.
+The prefix should NOT include a leading / or the bucket name, and should end with a trailing /.

 What Happens After Setup